 Aiming for short-term rewards endangers a healthier and more productive long-term relationship with editors and with destination media reps.

 This travel writing secret is the same no matter what you do: think long-term for all the professional relationships you want to build.

-Realizing that you’re in the writing business for the long haul will really help keep you in the game and help you thrive, versus exhausting yourself early and burning out.
+Understanding that you’re in for the long haul will really help keep you in the game and help you thrive, versus exhausting yourself early and burning out.

 How I spend my time has been a key player in my evolution as a travel writer.

-After I established good relationships with a number of editors, it was easier to get assignments and I started spending more time traveling.
-And, because I'd accumulated a significant number of bylines to my name, the press trip invitations started coming in (and haven’t stopped).
+After I established good relationships with a number of editors it was easier to get assignments.
+I started traveling more frequently.
+And, because I'd accumulated a significant number of bylines to my name, the press trip invitations started coming in and haven’t stopped.

 When I was on the road, I kept meeting people who said “I want to do what you do” and so the idea for www.PitchTravelWrite.com was hatched.
 I added this educational website to my writing portfolio, along with eBooks and coaching services.

 If you're just getting started in this game things will seem to happen slowly at first.